great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 checkpoint_result = checkpoint.run()
 ```
 A Checkpoint is an object that groups Validation Definitions and runs them with shared parameters and automated Actions.
 Checkpoints are the primary means for validating data in a production deployment of Great Expectations.
-In this tutorial, we update our Data Docs, which is a static website generated from Great Expectations metadata detailing Expectations, Validation Results, etc.
+In this tutorial, you update the Data Docs, which is a static website generated from Great Expectations metadata detailing Expectations, Validation Results, etc.

 ### View the Expectation results in Data Docs
 You’ve now run these data quality tests manually by executing the Notebook, which will allow you to view the test results via the local data docs site.